Famous logos with hidden meanings: Uncovering the hidden messages in logos

 Le Tour De France Logo

-The emblem of “Le Tour De France” is more than just a visual representation of one of the most celebrated cycling events globally; it’s a well-thought-out symbol carrying multiple connotations.
+The Tour de France emblem is not only a visual representation of one of the world’s most famous cycling races, but also a well-designed symbol with multiple meanings.
 It is a simple, modern typography.
-For those attuned to design nuances, it unravels its deeper layers.

 LG